nadrojisk/PythonIDS/project2.md

         ids_ettercap.behavioral_detection(packet)
         ids_responder.behavioral_detection(packet)
 ```

+Currently our system only flags potentially malicious events.
+It would be beneficial if the framework could be configured to actually act when it detects malicious traffic.
+Such as activating firewall rules to ignore certain IPs if it detects that it is being scanned.

 Another recommendation would be to add a better way of adding new detectors.
 Currently we manually add them to be called as a new process.
 If we developed a plugin architecture to instead just look at which detectors, or "plugins" are in `src/` and load them automatically it would be much more developer friendly.